Here you can read all news about stem cells.

 In general, the following steps are performed:

-You can receive detailed information about the use of stem cell treatment for your case >>>
+Contact us to receive detailed information about stem cell treatment for your disease.

 Watch the testimony of Sadhana J., a patient from Singapore who underwent stem cell treatment for uveitis at a Swiss Medica clinic.
 After several surgeries on each eye, immunosuppressive and steroid therapy, regular eye drops, she was still experiencing vision deterioration.
 Within one month of treatment using stem cells, improvements in visual acuity were noticed – she could read smaller fonts, for example.
 The clinical changes that lie behind this result are: